Home

 So I didn’t wear my belt bag and didn’t bring water.
 I stuffed my trail shorts with gels and brought just those and relied on all the aid stations.
 I also didn’t bring my phone (left it in my bag at drop off), hence no race photos.
 I also didn’t bring any headphones as I found that I get more distracted fiddling with these especially when they lose connection.
 Doing all of this was actually quite liberating and allowed me to focus on me and my run.

-This was the only photo I have, before turning it off and handing it in with my baggage.
 Also, one really important lesson from Tokyo was studying the course to eliminate surprises.
 I did just that.
 Days before, I just kept reviewing the course map and watched videos from people who have run it before.
 I studied the elevations, and I googled the landmarks in Edinburgh.
 I spent zero time worrying about where the switchback was as I knew it would be at Gosford House around 18 miles.
 I knew that an aid station was coming and where caffeine gels were.

 Downhill for 5 miles then a flatish undulating 21 miles on the coast.
-There were showers at the Finish Line.

 Although the last few miles were a struggle as expected and I kept looking at my watch calculating if I could get 4:40.
 I was on track at Gosford House at 3:12 around 18 miles and had I kept going at 10 min/mile, I would have done it.
 But the wind had other plans for me, I immediately started running 12 min/mile turning out of Gosford House.
 There was more rain as well.
 My Garmin and the mile markers were also out of sync.
 I would complete a mile but the mile markers would be 0.3 miles ahead.